catherinemdean15/b2-final-2008/README.md

 This repository is a practice exercise of a previous cohort's final assessment in Mod 2.

 ### Description
-Seattle Grace is based off of Grey’s Anatomy, but you need NO knowledge of Grey’s Anatomy to complete this final.
 Hospitals have many Doctors, Doctors work for just one hospital.
-Doctors can have many patients, and patients can have many doctors.Make sure to read all instructions and user stories before getting started.
+Doctors can have many patients, and patients can have many doctors.
-​

 ## Database Information
 * Hospitals have a name
 * Doctors have a name, specialty, and university that they attended